NickArrasate/jsTemplate/README.md

 # Github API Project
 Simple app to pull down a git hub user and display their repos.
 ## Installation
-clone repo or download, install dependencies with npm and bower.
+clone repo or download,install dependencies with npm and bower (you may need to install these globally, if you haven't already).
+You will need an api key.
+You can insert it into the placeholder in the ".ENV" file.
+Then from the command line run gulp build and gulp serve.
 ## Usage
 type in a git hub username to display information about them.
 ## Contributing